iOS In-App Automation Customization

 Standard In-App Messages

 Standard in-app messages delivered through push messages are managed by the legacy in-app message manager.
-The UALegacyInAppMessageBuilderExtender allows customizing both the schedule and message when the legacy message is being mapped to an in-app automation banner message.
+Apps can provide extender blocks to modify the message and/or schedule when an in-app message is converted to a banner.

 }